-EVERYONE HAS STOP WORK AUTHORITY: Anyone who is placed in an unsafe condition while off site must attempt to stop the work and resolve the concern.
-If that is not possible, participants are responsible for removing themselves from the situation and stopping work until the issue is resolved.
+Anyone who believes that working conditions are unsafe must attempt to stop the work and resolve the concern.
+If that is not possible, then the participants are responsible for removing themselves from the situation and ceasing work until the issue is resolved.